Skip to content

 • SolarWinds credentials (an Orion account or a local SolarWinds account) with permission to query nodes through SWIS

-• Administrator access to rConfig V8
+• Administrator access to rConfig V8 Core

-• Device templates, vendors, and categories configured in rConfig matching your SolarWinds device types
+• Device templates, vendors, and categories configured in rConfig matching your SolarWinds device types (see Connection Templates and Vendors)

-• SSH/command-line access to the rConfig server
+• SSH or command-line access to the rConfig server (see CLI Commands)

-Step 1: Configure the SolarWinds Connection
+Step 1: Configure the SolarWinds connection

-Section titled “Step 1: Configure the SolarWinds Connection”
+Section titled “Step 1: Configure the SolarWinds connection”

 Before you can load any devices, tell rConfig how to reach the SWIS REST API.
 The connection details are stored at storage/app/rconfig/solarwinds_connection.json.